brunopacheco1/proto-blockchain/README.md

 ## Testing

 I'm using AvaJS and IstambulJS to run the test cases and to analyze the code.
 I'm not using Mocha because I faced some bugs on it while running ES6 code.
-After some googling, I found that it was quite easy writing test cases using AvaJS, I didn't have bug with async/await and it provides good assert options.
+After some googling, I found that it was quite easy writing test cases using AvaJS with the new JavaScript version, I didn't have bug with async/await and it provides good assert options.

 To run the test cases just execute npm test.
 I'm using supertest library for integration tests, but in the future I might write more consistent tests, as I'm not testing the network behavior when new nodes are added or when the transactions and blocks are broadcasted.